tryton/tryton/modules/account/doc/usage/create.inc.rst

 For entries that are only needed once, for example to set an account's initial opening balance, you can manually create an *Account Move*.

-The [:menuselection:`Financial --> Entries --> Open Journal`] main menu item provides another way of entering the details of an account move.
+The [:menuselection:`Financial --> Entries --> Lines`] main menu item provides another way of entering the details of an account move.
 It provides a list of individual
 `Account Move Lines <model-account.move.line>`, which can be added to as required.